We’ve Never Slept Better Thanks to This Stylish, Chunky Knit Weighted Blanket

 A good night's sleep is the constant elusive goal we're all striving for in our busy, stressful, screen-filled lives, especially as we better understand the long-term health effects of our sleep habits, and it's estimated that the industry of "sleep aids" is on track to generate more than $101.9 billion by 2023.
 Sleep aids can include lights, bedding, medication and more, but research specifically on Deep Touch Pressure (DTP) has led to the rise of the weighted blanket market.

-Less than a year old, Bearaby is a direct-to-consumer company specializing in weighted blankets and bedding, and their Classic Napper, in particular, caught our attention because it doesn’t look like the other weighted blankets on the market.
-Unlike other options that tend to look like duvet inserts, the Classic Napper is hand-knit from sustainable organic cotton into an oversized, chunky weave that's both heavy and beautiful.
-Fellow HGTV commerce editor Kayla Kitts and I decided to give Bearaby’s Classic Napper a try, and spoiler: We’re in love.
+Launched in 2018, Bearaby is a company specializing in weighted blankets and bedding and has select blankets available at West Elm now.
+The Classic Napper caught the attention of HGTV editors because it doesn’t look like the other weighted blankets on the market.
+Unlike other options that tend to look like duvet inserts, the Classic Napper is hand-knit from sustainable Tencel and organic cotton into an oversized, chunky weave that's both heavy and beautiful.
+Fellow HGTV commerce editor Kayla Kitts and I gave Bearaby’s Classic Napper a try, and spoiler: We’re in love.

 How It Works